Clinical Trials Logo

 Primary Objective: - To describe the clinical characteristics of participants with chronic rhinosinusitis with nasal polyps (CRSwNP) in terms of disease severity, Type 2 inflammation-related comorbidities (such as asthma and allergic rhinitis), other associated comorbidities, and treatments used in a real-world setting Secondary Objectives: - Describe the progression in treatment outcomes at different visits (baseline, 3 months, 6 months, and 12 months). - To assess the healthcare resource utilization of participants with CRSwNP in countries of the Gulf region (number of visits, emergency room (ER), surgery, etc).

-Safety and Efficacy of BHV-3000 (Rimegepant) Orally Disintegrating Tablet for the Acute Treatment of Chronic Rhinosinusitis
+Efficacy and Safety of LYR-210 for the Treatment of Chronic Rhinosinusitis in Adults

 Phase: Phase 3